The European Union (EU) is a brotherhood of 27 member states which started from a tiny gang of six neighboring states in 1951.

 This active participation in international trade also has a significant impact on the role of the EUR as a reserve currency.

-This is because countries who transact with the euro zone need to have a significant amount of reserve currencies in order to reduce exchange rate risk and minimize transaction costs.
+This is because countries that transact with the eurozone need to have a significant amount of reserve currencies in order to reduce exchange rate risk and minimize transaction costs.

 Monetary & Fiscal Policy

 The European Central Bank (ECB) acts as the governing body for the monetary policy of the EU.
-Led by the current ECB President Mario Andretti… errr, we mean Mario Draghi, the Executive Board also consists of the ECB Vice President and four other policymakers.
+Led by the current ECB President Christine Lagarde, the Executive Board also consists of the ECB Vice President and four other policymakers.

-Along with the top guns from the national central banks within the euro zone, they make up the ECB Governing Council who vote on monetary policy changes.
+Along with the top guns from the national central banks within the eurozone, they make up the ECB Governing Council who votes on monetary policy changes.

 The main objective of the ECB is to maintain price stability in the entire region – quite a tall order!
 To achieve this goal, the eurozone signed the Maastricht Treaty which applied a certain set of criteria for the member nations.
 Here are some of the requirements: